Welcoming Week Celebrates Cleveland’s Past and Future

 Welcoming Week is celebrated each fall by hundreds of communities coast to coast under the guidance of Welcoming America, a non-profit group that promotes multicultural inclusion.
 Global Cleveland is proud to co-sponsor three events that capture the spirit of the week.

-On September 15, we will help The City Club welcome Kavita Pawria-Sanchez, the Assistant Commissioner of the Mayor’s Office of Immigrant Affairs for the City of New York, to its 2017 Constitution Day Forum.
+On September 15, we will help The City Club welcome Kavita Pawria-Sanchez, the Assistant Commissioner of the Mayor’s Office of International Newcomer Affairs for the City of New York, to its 2017 Constitution Day Forum.
 She will speak about the power of citizenship at a noon luncheon.
 (For reservations, go to www.cityclub.org.)

 “Naturalization and citizenship is important, not just for the individuals who live here but also for the economic vitality of the city as a whole,” said Jazmin Long, who leads naturalization initiatives at Global Cleveland.
-“New York has shown that immigrants can be successfully integrated into a city, to everyone’s benefit.”
+“New York has shown that International Newcomers can be successfully integrated into a city, to everyone’s benefit.”

 Joe Cimperman, the president of Global Cleveland, thinks Cleveland would see similar results.